mr-dgidgi/RecoveryBox/wiki-sources/docs/en/index.md

 - **rb-update**: Script for updating RecoveryBox and its services
 - **services-manager**: Script for managing RecoveryBox services
 - **rb-battery**: Battery monitoring and protection script via Victron MPPT VE.Direct
+- **rb-laptop**: Script for displaying the battery level on the homepage if the hardware is a laptop